mkn2108/esphome-display/README.md

+@16.06.: Added setting page to change on the fly display brightness for day, night, standby, the same for display on, dimm or display off time.

 @06.06.: Standby mode adaption fo display where no permanent standby clock is needed:
 Day touch or motion wakeup → display 100%
 Day	Standby active	→ 35 % brightness